auy1jlll/pizza-vx/content/05_delivery_page.md

 ### 🍕 Why Choose RestoApp for Pizza Delivery?

-**Superior Quality:** Unlike other pizza delivery services in Greenland, we use only premium ingredients:
+**Superior Quality:** Unlike other pizza places in the area, we use only premium ingredients:
-- Fresh mozzarella from local NH farms
+- Fresh mozzarella from local farms
-- San Marzano tomatoes for authentic flavor
+- Signature tomatoes for authentic flavor
 - Daily-made pizza dough
 - Fresh herbs and premium toppings